betterembed/neos-betterembed/readme.md

 The package includes a default rendering component together with an according to Javascript and CSS.

+## Asset handling

+You will find the imported assets in the "BetterEmbed" asset collection within the Neos CMS Media Module.
+Each asset will be tagged with the itemType of the BetterEmbed response record for further grouping.

+![BetterEmbed media module]

 ### Use your own renderer

 You can easily register your own rendering component via extending `BetterEmbed.NeosEmbed:Component.Renderer`: